To the page content

 Call a Bike, Deutsche Bahn’s bike sharing service, uses LTE-M SIM cards and Telekom’s IoT Solution Optimizer to optimize its offering and product development.

-The core of the bike sharing service is the smart lock with the aid of which bikes are hired by smartphone.
-To hire a bike, users used to have to generate a code on their smartphone and key it into the display on the handlebar.
-That was partly because communication between the bike and the backend at DB Call a Bike was based on 2G and 4G.
-For better wireless technology in the new generation of locks DB Call a Bike called on the services of Deutsche Telekom.
+The core of bike-sharing services is the smart lock, which enables bikes to be rented via smartphone.
+In the past, to borrow a bike, users generated a code on their smartphone and entered it on the handlebar display.
+These steps were necessary, among other reasons, because communication between the bike and the DB Call a Bike backend was based on 2G and 4G technology.
+For improved connectivity in its new generation of locks, DB Call a Bike turned to Deutsche Telekom.

 The bikes first had to be equipped with future-proof connectivity.
 DB Call a Bike had already installed the new design of the backend and the electronic locks with their built-in SIM cards and communications module.
 The network technology had to be so powerful that hiring and returning bikes took just seconds.
 It also had to be as energy-efficient as possible.
 DB Call a Bike and Telekom opted for LTE-M Low Power Wide Area (LPWA) technology.
 LTE-M can process optimally the swift movement of bikes between radio stations.
 Switching from one radio or base station to the next presents no problems and the low latency of LTE-M when compared with, say, NB-IoT is is in this use case an advantage.